Kevin Grix writes a guest blog post

 - Tell the trader why you are unhappy and what you would like them to do about it.
 Try using a reliable template to write an effective letter or email.
 This will help you to keep things clear and orderly.

-- If you are buying furniture or other home improvement goods or services such as a kitchen, bathroom or flooring, always shop with a member of The Furniture Ombudsman because if things do go wrong you will have free and independent redress.
+- If you are buying furniture or other home improvement goods or services such as a kitchen, bathroom or flooring, always shop with a member of The Furniture and Home Improvement Ombudsman because if things do go wrong you will have free and independent redress.

-- If the goods or services that you’re purchasing aren’t furniture or home improvements check to see if the trader is registered with Dispute Resolution Ombudsman because if things go wrong with those you will have free and independent advice.
+- If the goods or services that you’re purchasing aren’t furniture or home improvements check to see if the trader is registered with Dispute Resolution Ombudsman.
+If things go wrong with those you will receive free and independent advice.

 Alternative Dispute Resolution